 What is asset finance?

 Asset finance allows businesses to acquire the equipment, vehicles or machinery they need by spreading the cost over time — rather than paying a large upfront capital outlay.
-The asset itself typically serves as security for the funding.
+The asset itself typically serves as security for the funding, making it one of the most accessible forms of finance even with adverse credit.

 Hire Purchase (HP)